Loss of Regularity of Solutions of the Lighthill Problem for Shock Diffraction for Potential Flow: Introduction

 \section{Introduction}

-We are concerned with the regularity of solutions of the Lighthill problem for shock diffraction by a two-dimensional convex cornered wedge, which is not only a longstanding open problem in fluid mechanics, but also fundamental in the mathematical theory of multidimensional conservation laws, since the shock diffraction configurations are fundamental for the local structure of general entropy solutions.
+We are concerned with the regularity of solutions of the Lighthill problem for shock diffraction by a two-dimensional convex cornered wedge, which is not only a longstanding open problem in fluid mechanics but also fundamental in the mathematical theory of multidimensional conservation laws, since the shock diffraction configurations are fundamental for the local structure of general entropy solutions.
 The Lighthill problem can be formulated as a free boundary problem.

-The main objective of this paper is to address the fundamental issue -- which of the main models of compressible fluid dynamics is suitable for the shock diffraction problem.
+The main objective of this paper is to address the fundamental issue: which of the main models of compressible fluid dynamics is suitable for the shock diffraction problem.
 There are two main models: the compressible Euler system and the potential flow equation.
-We prove that the solutions of the shock diffraction problem cannot be obtained in the framework of potential flow.
-Our results show the limitations of the potential flow equation, since this equation implies a high regularity, so that it is too rigid for the Lighthill problem.
-This shows that the Euler system may have more stability as it allows non-regular solutions.
+We prove that there is no regular solution of the shock diffraction problem in the framework of potential flow.
+In fact, our results show the limitation of the potential flow equation, since solutions of this equation have a high regularity, so that it is too rigid for the Lighthill problem.
+This shows that the Euler system may be more stable as it allows nonregular solutions.

 The Euler equations for polytropic potential flow consist of

 with Bernoulli's law:

 where $\mathbf{x}=(x_1,x_2)\in\mr^2$, $\rho$ is the density, $\Phi$ is the velocity potential such that $\nabla_{\mathbf{x}}\Phi=:(u,v)=\mathbf{v}$ is the flow velocity, and $B_0$ is the Bernoulli constant determined by the incoming flow and/or boundary conditions.
 For a polytropic gas, by scaling,